jenkinsci-cert/SECURITY-218/README.md

 # Mitigation for SECURITY-218

+> **Note**: With the release of Jenkins 1.638 and 1.625.2 on Nov 11 2015 this workaround is no longer necessary.
+We strongly recommend you update your Jenkins instances whenever releases contain security fixes.

+---

-Until a proper fix is developed, [this script](cli-shutdown.groovy) can be used to shut down CLI subsystem of Jenkins to protect Jenkins from a known vulnerability.
+Until a proper fix was developed, [this script](cli-shutdown.groovy) could be used to shut down CLI subsystem of Jenkins to protect Jenkins from a known vulnerability.

 When run from the Groovy script console (`/script`), this shuts down CLI subsystem of a running Jenkins without needing a restart.